 You might need to change the coverage that you have, but in speaking to a representative, you may discover that you’re paying for insurance you no longer require, or that you could reduce your death benefit.

 Some companies will be happy to reinstate your policy, while others might deny it outright.
 You may also be subject to a new contestability period, or have to undergo a physical to ensure your health condition hasn’t changed.
 Whatever the case, it’s best to keep up with your insurance premiums, and save yourself from any potential headaches.

 What percentage of life insurance policies pay out?

-Other reasons life insurance policies don’t pay out, include: if the beneficiary can’t be contacted, or the insurance investigation ascertains that the death was uninsurable.
+If the beneficiary can’t be contacted, or the insurance investigation ascertains that the death was uninsurable.
 The CLHIA reports, in the majority of cases, the policies didn’t pay out because individuals chose not to renew.

 While this can be the result of individuals comparing insurance rates and choosing to go with a different provider, it can also result from an individual failing to pay their premiums and letting their policy lapse.

 If you’re older and unable to pay your policy, consider a viatical settlement before you stop paying.
 Might as well try to get some money for the premiums paid.